 Register as a Vendor with the City

 Great!
-Your business should now be ready to register as a Vendor with the City of Wichita using the Vendor Self-Service Portal.
+Your business should now be ready to register as a Vendor with the City of Wichita using the Procurement Portal.

 What is the Vendor Self-Service Portal?

-The City of Wichita’s Vendor Self-Service Portal is the central location for City contract opportunities.
-This portal will allow you to keep track of new contracts, respond to bids, upload relevant documents and manage how you get paid.
-If you want to bid on City contracts, you must register with the Vendor Self-Service Portal.
+The City of Wichita’s Procurement Portal is the central location for City contract opportunities.
+This portal will allow you view all solicitations, respond to bids, and upload relevant documents.
+If you want to bid on City contracts, you must register on the Procurement Portal.

-How long does it take to register for the Vendor Self-Service Portal?
+How long does it take to register on the Procurement Portal?

 Submit a W-9 Form to the City